 News and Notes

-Dr. Bauman just returned from a 20 hour class on ADHD diagnosis and treatment class at Mass General/Harvard Medical School.
-This was his fourth time taking this class.
+Dr. Bauman recently completed his fourth ADHD diagnosis and treatment class at Mass General/Harvard Medical School.
 He is eager to use the latest strategies.
 Education never gets old!

 It is becoming an open secret that Dr. Bauman treats ADULTS with ADHD/ADD.
 That has happened organically due to his long history of expertise in helping younger patients and emerging adults to thrive with ADHD/ADD.
 He can evaluate for ADHD/ADD and document the diagnosis for primary care physicians.

-"The story below is RIGHT up my alley!
-New thinking on kids with ADHD (and adults, in my mind).
-Healthy lifestyle could be effective intervention!
+New thinking on kids with ADHD Healthy lifestyle could be effective intervention!

-In this regard, I recently completed a second multi day class at Harvard Medical School, in the company of medical professionals from around the world.
-This live course was entitled Lifestyle Medicine: Tools for Promoting Healthy Change." - Jeff
+In this regard, Dr. Bauman recently completed a second multi day class at Harvard Medical School, in the company of medical professionals from around the world.
+This live course was entitled Lifestyle Medicine: Tools for Promoting Healthy Change.
+He is now a member of the American College of Lifestyle Medicine and the American College of Sports Medicine.
+Most recently he completed a class led by Dr. John Ratey-Harvard Psychiatrist and author of SPARK-The New Science of Exercise and the Brain.
+Dr. Ratey is a thought leader in the treatment of ADHD, Anxiety, Social disorders and the positive impact of exercise.

 Dr. Bauman recently returned from a Minnesota Medical Association conference featuring Dr. Russell Barkley, ADHD leading researcher, author, teacher.